 Chateau Brane Cantenac Vineyards, Terroir, Grapes, Winemaking

-The 75 hectare vineyard of Brane Cantenac is planted to 55% Cabernet Sauvignon, 39.5% Merlot, 4.5% Cabernet Franc, 5% Carmenere and .5% Petit Verdot.
+The 75-hectare vineyard of Brane Cantenac is planted to 55% Cabernet Sauvignon, 39% Merlot, 4.5% Cabernet Franc, 1% Petit Verdot, and .5% Carmenere.
 Carmenere was used for the first time in the 2011 vintage.
 The Petit Verdot was planted in 2008.
 2017 is the first vintage where Petit Verdot was added to the blend.

-Today, more than 25% of Brane Cantenac is farmed using organic farming techniques.
-It is expected that over time, the amount of hectares farmed with organic methods will be increased.
-12 of those hectares are farmed using biodynamic techniques as well.
+Today, more than 20% of Brane Cantenac is farmed using organic farming techniques.
+It is expected that over time, the number of hectares farmed with organic methods will be increased.
+4 of those hectares are farmed using biodynamic techniques as well.

 While Brane Cantenac is a traditional producer, they are no stranger to technology as they were one of the first estates to embrace optical sorting technology.
 In very wet vintages, they can also use reverse osmosis.